 Choose the right foundation for good sleep

 A good mattress is the bedrock of your bed and it is worth doing your research to find one which suits your needs.
-After all, they can vary in price from a few hundred pounds to a few thousand and most people only replace them after seven to ten years.

 The factors to think about are size, whether you need a firm, medium or soft mattress (this will depend on your sleeping position, your body weight, if you are pregnant or suffering joint pain), any allergy considerations and even whether you are a hot or cold sleeper.
 You can read more about choosing a mattress here.